NZMSA/2019-Phase-2/Advanced Features/SignalR/README.md

 This is only a glimpse of what SignalR can do for you.
 Now try implement a real-time update favorite and video delete.

-Go forth and implement a wild and crazy stuffs!
+Go forth and implement wild and crazy stuffs!